unicode-org/conformance/README.md

 A second goal is to find issues in particular implementations of ICU functions.
-This is facilitated by generating data from CLDR (in most cases) or other trused sources.
-By highlighting differt results than expected, implementation errors can be highlighted in ways that unit testing in each platform cannot easily detect.
+This is facilitated by generating data from CLDR (in most cases) or other trusted sources.
+By highlighting different results than expected, implementation errors can be highlighted in ways that unit testing in each platform cannot easily detect.